crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 	Look for a line near the end such as: `urls: hello-app-1-[silly unique name].mybluemix.net`

 	c.
-Verify the application is started and working
+Verify the application is started and working and routing traffic

-		* To view information about the deployed application:

         `cf app hello_app_1`

-	Go to the url hello-app-1-[silly unique name].mybluemix.net you noted above.
+	Go to the url `hello-app-1-[silly unique name].mybluemix.net` you noted above.
 	You should see a "broken" application.

 	d.
 (Optional) You can open a new terminal and `curl` the application, to watch it change as you deploy.
 You should see curl return the text "Hello, Bluemix World - STATUS".